ruby/www.ruby-lang.org/en/documentation/faq/9/index.md

   l[0,0] = (i+1).to_s + ": " }
 ~~~

-This program does not add line numbers to the file `example`.
-It does read the
+This program does _not_ add line numbers to the file `example`.
+It does read
-contents of the file, and for each line read prepend the line number, but the
+the contents of the file, and for each line read does prepend the line number,
-data is never written back.
-The code below does update the file (although
+but the data is never written back.
+The code below _does_ update the file
-somewhat dangerously, as it takes no backup before starting the update):
+(although somewhat dangerously, as it takes no backup before starting the
+update):

 ~~~
 io = open("example", "r+")